pradeep3sep/interviewquestion/README System Design.md

 **Debugging Memory Leaks (Chrome Dev Tools)**

-Heap Snapshot: Use the "Heap Snapshot" feature in Chrome Dev Tools to take snapshots of the heap memory at different points in time.
+**Heap Snapshot**: Use the "Heap Snapshot" feature in Chrome Dev Tools to take snapshots of the heap memory at different points in time.
-Comparison: Compare snapshots to identify which objects have increased in memory usage.
+**Comparison**: Compare snapshots to identify which objects have increased in memory usage.
-Retaining Paths: Examine "retaining paths" to find out what is preventing an object from being garbage collected.
+**Retaining Paths**: Examine "retaining paths" to find out what is preventing an object from being garbage collected.

 **Preventing Memory Leaks**